voxpupuli/puppet-cassandra/README.md

 * Optionally configures files in the `/etc/dse` directory if one is using DataStax Enterprise.

-#### What the cassandra::firewall_ports class affects

-* Optionally configures the firewall for the Cassandra related network ports.

 #### What the cassandra::java class affects

 * Optionally installs a JRE/JDK package (e.g. java-1.7.0-openjdk) and the